hillerlab/TOGA/README.md

 In turn, for LSF cluster use paraLSF.perl

-If something doesn't work and you like to configure managing cluster jobs youself then please have a look at the following functions in the toga.py script:
+If something doesn't work and you like to configure managing cluster jobs yourself then please have a look at the following functions in the toga.py script:

 1) __chain_genes_run: this function pushes cluster jobs to extract chain features